King Charles, Princes William, Harry walk behind Queen's coffin

 Camilla, the Queen Consort, and Catherine, the Princess of Wales, travelled by car, as did Sophie, the Countess of Wessex, and Meghan, the Duchess of Sussex.

-The Monarch will lie in state for four days until the funeral on Tuesday (NZT).
+The the monarch will lie in state for four days until the funeral on Monday.

 Four soldiers in red and gold ceremonial uniform have taken their positions at the four corners of Queen Elizabeth II's coffin, with their heads bowed.